davidcorton/archSeries/README.md

 * `data` is a data.frame or data.table with columns including Start, End, and Frag.
 If additional factor columns are provided, these can be used to filter the data using the `filter.field` and `filter.values` arguments, below.
 * `probs` is an optional vector of relative probabilities to be passed to dummy.simulate.
 Defaults to 1, resulting in a uniform dummy set.
 * `filter.field` is a character vector of length one, denoting the name of a column that will be used to filter the data.
-Defaults to 'Species' but ignored unless 'filter.values' is set.
+Defaults to "group"" but ignored unless 'filter.values' is set.
 * `filter.values` is a character vector indicating which rows should be included in analysis (defaults to NULL, in which case all values are included).
-* `quant.list` is a numeric vector of quantiles to be included in the summary output.
+* `quant.list` is a numeric vector of quantiles to be included in the summary output (defaults to median, quartiles, 2.5th and 97.5th percentiles).
-* `ROC` is a logical value indicating whether rates-of-change should be calculated and appended to the output (defaults to FALSE).
-Nb. setting to TRUE will make the function much slower.
 * `start.date` is a single numeric value for the start of the time period to be analysed (defaults to 0).
 * `end.date` is a single numeric value for the end end of the time period to be analysed (defaults to 2000).
+* `bin.width` is a single numeric value setting the resolution of the analysis, in years (defaults to 100).
+Overruled if `probs` has length>1.
-* `rep` is the number of times the simulation will be run (defaults to 100).
+* `reps` is the number of times the simulation will be run (defaults to 100).
+* `RoC` is a logical value indicating whether rates-of-change should be calculated and appended to the output (defaults to FALSE).
+Nb. setting to TRUE will make the function much slower.
+*`save.full` is a logical value indicating whether the full results table should be saved as a csv file (defauls to FALSE).
+*`save.summ` is a logical value indicating whether the summary results table should be saved as a csv file (defauls to FALSE).

 **Returns:**
 A list of length two:

-1. A long-format data table giving the sum of weight for each bin in each repeat, for both the 'real' and 'dummy' simulations.
+1. A long-format data table giving the sum of weight for each bin in each repeat, for both the 'real' and 'dummy' simulations (plus columns for rates of change, if RoC==TRUE).
-2. A data table giving the specified quantiles of the full simulation results for each bin, again for both the 'real' and 'dummy' simulations.
+2. A data table giving the specified quantiles of the full simulation results for each bin, again for both the 'real' and 'dummy' simulations (and for rates of change, if RoC=TRUE).

 **Also outputs:**
-.csv files for both full and summary results
+Depending on arguments, .csv files for full and/or summary results
-*[to be made optional]*

 ##Required packages